mangalam-research/salve/README.rst

 * A parser: responsible for converting tokens to validation events (see below) and managing the mapping between namespace prefixes and namespace URIs.
-Salve works with namespaces if there is logic outside of salve converting all qualified names to uri/local-name pairs.
+Salve works with namespaces as long as there is logic outside of salve converting all qualified names to uri/local-name pairs.

-* A validator: responsible for checking that validation events are valid against a schema and telling the parser what is possible at the current point in validation.
+* A validator: responsible for checking that validation events are valid against a schema, telling the parser what is possible at the current point in validation, and telling the parser what is possible generally speaking (e.g. what namespace uris are used in the schema).
 This is what salve offers, **and only this!**

 A good example of this division of labor can be found in `lib/salve/parse.js` and in the test suite.
-In both cases the tokenizer function is performed by `sax`, and the parser function is performed by a parser object that `sax` creates, customized to call `fireEvent()`.
+In both cases the tokenizer function is performed by `sax`, and the parser function is performed by a parser object that `sax` creates, customized to call salve's `Walker.fireEvent()`.

 Dependencies
 ============